Bandra (film)

-Bandra is a 2023 Indian Malayalam-language romantic action drama film directed by Arun Gopy, written by Udaykrishna, and produced by Vinayaka Ajith.
+Bandra is a 2023 Indian Malayalam-language romantic drama gangster film directed by Arun Gopy, written by Udaykrishna, and produced by Vinayaka Ajith.
 The film stars Dileep and Tamannaah Bhatia (in her Malayalam debut), alongside Dino Morea, Mamta Mohandas, Kalabhavan Shajohn, R. Sarathkumar, Lena, Easwari Rao, K. B. Ganesh Kumar, Siddique, and VTV Ganesh.
 The film's original score was composed by Sam C. S., while the cinematography and editing were handled by Shaji Kumar and Vivek Harshan, respectively.

 Bandra was released in theatres on 10 November 2023 during the Diwali holiday.
-The film received negative reviews from critics and underperformed at the box office, earning approximately ₹ 6 crore against a budget of ₹35 crore.
-The film was one of the biggest box-office bomb in Mollywood film industry and OTT release of the movie is still unknown.
+The film received negative reviews from critics and underperformed at the box office.